AZD1222 SARS-CoV-2 Vaccine Description

 May 23, 2020 - “It’s a race against the virus disappearing, and against time,” Professor Adrian Hill, director of the Jenner Institute, told the Telegraph.
 “We said earlier in the year that there was an 80% chance of developing an effective vaccine by September.
 But at the moment, there’s a 50% chance that we get no result at all.”

 May 22, 2020 - University of Oxford researchers announced they have begun recruiting participants for the next phase in human trials of a COVID-19 vaccine in human volunteers.
+The phase II part of the study involves expanding the age range of people the vaccine is assessed in, to include a small number of older adults and children.

 May 21, 2020 - AstraZeneca has received more than $1 billion from the U.S. Health Department’s Biomedical Advanced Research and Development Authority to develop a coronavirus vaccine from the University of Oxford called AZD1222.
 AstraZeneca has agreed to initially supply at least 400 million doses of the vaccine and secured total manufacturing capacity to produce 1 billion doses, with first deliveries in September.